mohammad-faalfard/user_accounts/README.md

-﻿# User Accounts Mini Project
+﻿# Reusable User Accounts Mini Project

 This is a Django-based mini project for managing user accounts with custom user models, authentication, and profile management features.